ONLINE APPLICATION HERE

 Participants will be meeting on-line once a week for 90 minutes: Sundays (February 16 —May 3, 2020) 12:00-1:30 pm (U.S. Central Time Zone), 5:00-6:30 pm (Greenwich Mean Time).
 April 12 — no live session.

 - Learn about educational systems and realities in diverse cultural and policy contexts

 - Network with transatlantic counterparts

 - Access to opportunities for career development, professional reflection, and growth, acknowledged in an official capacity at the end of the program

 - Develop critical thinking and analytical skills, with a focus on making connections between current events and material covered in our discussions

 - Share experiences with other educators, maintain connections with other participants, and have your students engage in online classroom exchanges

-- Upon successful completion, all participants will receive a Certification of Completion.
-Available to all participants (U.S. and European) upon successful completion of the program.
+- Upon successful completion of the program, all participants will receive a Certification of Completion.

-- Continuing Education Units (CEUs) and Professional Development Hour (PDH) from the University of Illinois are available for interested participants.
-Available to all interested U.S. participants.
-Up to 30 non-credit Professional Development Hours (PDH) for Illinois teachers (Up to 3.0 Non-credit University of Illinois Continuing Education Units (CEU) for 30 contact hours for non-Illinois teachers to register for professional development credit in their home states)
+- Continuing Education Units (CEUs) and Professional Development Hours (PDH) from the University of Illinois are available to interested U.S. participants.
+Illinois teachers can receive up to 30 non-credit PDHs, and U.S. teachers from other states can receive up to 3.0 non-credit University of Illinois CEUs (30 contact hours) to register for professional development credit in their home states.

 How much does TED cost?